 Although its time with the aircraft is coming to an end, it’s been quite a strong and long-lasting love affair between the two that lasted longer than most would’ve expected considering the rate at which most airlines are retiring their 747 fleets.
 Going strong for 51 years now, the aircraft and airline duo first met in 1967 when Qantas placed its first order for the Boeing 747-200B.

 When Australia’s national carrier received its first 747 in 1971, it began a whirlwind relationship that saw Qantas acquiring all of the models that came after the -200 including the -300, SP, -400 and -400ER, with the only exception being the 747-8i.
-There was even a time when Qantas was so in love with the 747, it operated an all-747 passenger fleet and is the only airline in the world to ever do so.
+There was even a time when Qantas was so in love with the 747, it operated an all-747 passenger fleet and was one of a handful of airlines to ever do so.

 As times change, however, so does technology and the needs of an airline.
 New ultra-modern and next-generation aircraft such as the Boeing 787-9 Dreamliner and Airbus A380 are becoming the new face of the 98-year old airline, with New York seeing its 747 service replaced with Dreamliner service in September, amongst other destinations.
 The total number of 747s Qantas has operated throughout the years topped 65 aircraft, now down to nine and dwindling further still.

 Additionally, Los Angeles International Airport will have lost one of its favorite customers, as Los Angeles used to be the main outstation in the U.S. for Qantas 747s until the arrival of the A380 and now, the 787.
 For years, flying from Los Angeles to Australia on a Boeing 747-400 was a rite of passage and the only way to fly nonstop between the City of Angels and the Land Down Under to cities including Sydney, Melbourne and Brisbane.